Is Propel water healthy or just clever marketing?

 The electrolyte equation

 Does propel have electrolytes?
 Yes, but the concentration differs significantly from its parent brand.
 Gatorade propel comparisons often confuse consumers.
 Traditional Gatorade is designed to replace salts lost during heavy sweating.
-Propel contains sodium and potassium, but in lower quantities—typically around 160mg of sodium per bottle compared to 270mg+ in traditional sports drinks.
-For the average gym-goer, this is sufficient.
-For an endurance athlete, it may not be enough to prevent hyponatremia (low blood sodium) during extreme exertion.[2]
+Propel contains sodium and potassium, but in lower quantities, typically around 160 mg of sodium per bottle compared to 270 mg or more in traditional sports drinks.
+For the average gym-goer, this is usually sufficient.
+The International Society of Sports Nutrition position stand (2019) notes that longer events and heavy sweaters often require more aggressive sodium and fluid strategies to reduce cramping and hyponatremia risk.[2]

-Micro-definition: Hyponatremia is a condition where sodium levels in the blood become dangerously low, often due to drinking too much plain water without replacing electrolytes.
+Micro-definition: Hyponatremia is a condition where sodium levels in the blood become dangerously low, often due to drinking too much fluid without replacing enough electrolytes.

 Artificial sweeteners and metabolism